PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/microsoft-consoles/xbox-360.md

 Xenia does not offer any manual configuration of controls.

-From Retrobat System Options you can select the type of controller to use, select:
+From ProjectArcade System Options you can select the type of controller to use, select:

 * XBOX CONTROLLER for Xbox Controllers post Xbox 360 models
 * KEYBOARD for Keyboard